srivatsamarichi/service-offerings/service-offerings/AKS-GitHub.md

-# App Modernization with Azure Kubernetes Service
+# App Modernization with AKS and GitHub (3-4 weeks)

 Kubernetes is a popular container orchestration platform for automating the management, scaling and routing of containers.
 This platform provides necessary capabilities for container orchestration without the steep learning curve, simplified security configuration and simplified infrastructure.